 A specialty branch of fire fighting, wildland firefighters are trained in wildland fire fighting.
 They work to combat fires that occur in forests and work for the U.S. Forest Service.
 Fire rangers patrol areas of the forest to find and report fires and hazardous conditions, as well as to ensure that travelers and campers comply with fire regulations.
 When fires break out, an elite corps of firefighters, known as smokejumpers, battle the blaze by parachuting from airplanes to reach inaccessible areas.

 Besides local, state, and federal governments, many private individuals and companies are involved in fire-prevention and protection efforts.
 Private companies develop fire-safety products, including fire extinguishers, specialized fire-fighting equipment, and sprinkler systems.
 Other professionals are specially trained to plan, design, install, and maintain fire-safety systems.
 Independent testing laboratories perform inspections on fire apparatus.

 Employers of firefighters include airports, national forests, shipyards, and military bases.
 Insurance companies and building departments of state or local governments, whose responsibility it is to provide bases for evaluating fire dangers and to determine ways of minimizing damage from fire to buildings and their contents, also employ firefighters.
 Architectural firms often hire or consult fire-science professionals to examine the fire safety of proposed building designs.
 Many industries have their own fire-protection staffs and private fire brigades.

-Firefighter employment is expected to experience limited growth in the coming years, according to the U.S. Department of Labor.
-Due to budget cuts and financial constraints, there is keen competition among public service providers for funding.
-Employment prospects for firefighters are best in specialty areas, such as hazardous materials and technical rescue, and for those with postsecondary firefighter education and paramedic training.
+Firefighter employment is expected to experience average growth in the coming years, according to the U.S. Department of Labor.
+Good opportunities will exist even as many volunteer firefighters qualify for career positions.
+Employment prospects for firefighters are best for applicants who are physically fit, and for those with postsecondary firefighter education and paramedic training.